ZahabiyaHalela/ZahabiyaHalela/README.md

 - 👋 Hi there, I’m @ZahabiyaHalela
 - 👀 Always ready to have a conversation on Data Analytics, K-pop, Food, Travel, Music etc
 - 🌱 I’m currently learning how to use machine learning algorithms to make my own and others life easier !
-- 📫 How to reach me zrjhalela@gmail.com
+- 📫 Interested to collab - zrjhalela@gmail.com

 <!---
 ZahabiyaHalela/ZahabiyaHalela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.